 Which 200-level English course should I take?

-Which courses count towards the creative writing concentration?
+Which courses count towards the Embedded Certificate in Creative Writing

-All creative writing courses, excluding ENGL 265, count towards the six half-course equivalents necessary for completion of the creative writing concentration.
+All creative writing courses, excluding ENGL 265, count towards the six half-course equivalents necessary for completion of the Embedded Certificate in Creative Writing.
 A creative Honours thesis will complete two of these half-course equivalents.

 A course I want to take is full.
 How do I get onto the waitlist?